saahilp18/Saahilp18/README.md

 Check me out at https://saahilp.me !!!

 Outside of class, I'm currently:

-- 👨🏽‍💻 Participated in a COOP at UPS as a Web Applications and Messaging Systems intern on the Windows Web Services team
+- An Incoming Intern at Amazon and Colgate-Palmolive
-- 👨🏽‍💻 Interning at Oracle this summer as a Software Engineering intern on the Enetrpise Engineering and Developer Tools team
+- 👨🏽‍💻 Interned at Oracle and UPS
 - ☕️ Leading recitation sections for Rutgers as a learning assistant for CS 112 (Data Structures)
 <!--
 **Saahilp18/Saahilp18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.